vonschutter/RTD-Minecraft-Server-Manager/README.md

 # Ubuntu-Minecraft-Server-Manager

-A tool to start and monitor a Java minecraft server
+This is a tool to start and monitor a Java minecraft server.